ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 -   You can think of a binary file as a vector (one-dimensional array) of bytes, one after the other.
 (A text file is the same, but in UTF encoding it is a sequence of *code points* rather than bytes, and it is a bit more complicated).

 -   Modern languages introduce an abstraction: the *stream*.
-(Alas, D doesn't have it [in its standard libraries](https://github.com/dlang/phobos/pull/3631): use [stream.d](https://github.com/dlang/undeaD/blob/master/src/undead/stream.d))
+(Alas, D doesn't have it [in its standard libraries](https://github.com/dlang/phobos/pull/3631): if you program in D, use [stream.d](https://github.com/dlang/undeaD/blob/master/src/undead/stream.d))

 -   This abstraction is very useful in tests.